qasar/qasar.github.io/_essay/newqasar.md

 Historically, if you've watched my talks, you've heard me say that one of the keys to Applied's success is focus.
 And I've often demonized social media, specifically X, as wasteful and distracting.
 It encourages superficiality, showmanship, and the wrong values over real substance.

-## Well, well, well, how the turntables
+## "Well, well, well, how the turntables"

 Some of that is still true.
 But as the company has grown, the balance has changed.
 The value of having a microphone now outweighs the downsides.
 So I'm going to try this.
 If it works, great.
 If not, I'll go back to not being on X.